yigitcevk/bigdata/README.md

-# NBA oyuncularının performanslarına etki eden faktorler
+# Factors affecting the performance of NBA players
 Big data analysis on nba players